hqman/earth-animation/README.md

 ## Claude 3.7 Empowers UI Designers! 🚀

+This 3D Earth Animation [Demo ](https://3d-earth.hqman.us)
+ was made with just one image and a simple prompt.
 My experience has been both surprising and amazing! ✨

 Claude 3.7 was just released recently, and its programming capabilities have improved tremendously compared to the previous generation.